OMENSAH/guest-writer/articles/2018-04-18-working-with-angular-material-to-create-beautiful-apps.markdown

 ### Controlling Layout of Angular Material Applications.

-The grid system is not part of the Angular Material, we can use Flex Layout package to control the layout of our application.
-This is where the  `fxLayout` directive in our navigation bar comes from.
+Grid system is not part of the Angular Material, we can use Flex Layout package to control the layout of our application.
+This is where the  `fxFlex ` directive in our navigation bar comes from.
 It uses CSS flexbox to position these HTML elements nicely by passing the flexbox components as directives.
 Install it with `npm install @angular/flex-layout` and import into `src/app.module.ts` as `import {FlexLayoutModule} from '@angular/flex-layout';`  and as we always do, add the imported module to the imports array in `@NgModule`.
-In our navigation bar, we made use of some directives like aligning some elements to its right end as well as hiding that element on smaller screen size.
+In our navigation bar, we made use of some directives like `fxLayout fxLayoutAlign` and other `fxFlex` directives.
+For instance the `fxLayoutAlign="flex-end"`  is aligning all its HMTL elements to its right end. `fxHide.xs` is hiding its HMTL elements on smaller screen size.
 You can explore more of the package later.

 Let's test our app by running `ng serve` command.
 This will compile the app for us.
 Once compilation is successful, we can test that in our browser with `http://localhost:4200`.
 But still the navigation still not looks nice, let's add the following stylesheets to your `app.component.css` file;